Direct Transfer Agreement - Associate in Arts - DTA

 You and your advisor will use this program map as a starting point to create a personal education plan customized to your needs.
 We meet you where you are and help you reach your goals.

 Need more details?
-Check out the degree worksheet for the AA-DTA degree and work with your advisor to make sure you’re ready to transfer in Film Studies.
+Check out the degree worksheet for the AA-DTA degree and work with your advisor to make sure you take the right classes to prepare to transfer in Elementary Education.

 Choose program map: